-The department supports an array of Mechanical Engineering laboratories including dedicated laboratories for robotics, material science, microprocessors, fluid dynamics, thermal sciences, solar energy, and the Burke's Design Center.
+The department supports an array of Mechanical Engineering laboratories including dedicated laboratories for robotics, material science, microprocessors, fluid dynamics, thermal sciences, and the Burke's Design Center.
 These labs are well equipped with modern instrumentation, data acquisition systems, and computing facilities.
 Specialized equipment in the labs supports students and faculty in the classroom and with out-of-class projects.
 Lab equipment includes subsonic and supersonic wind tunnels, a water table, an air conditioner trainer, a heat exchanger trainer, robots, lasers, rapid prototyping machines, and microprocessor prototyping boards.

 The curriculum develops the two main branches of mechanical engineering: thermal sciences and mechanical systems.
 It provides sufficient flexibility to develop specialization in concentrations of personal interest.
 The program will develop engineers with skills that can lead to successful professional careers in industries tied to aerospace, automation, automobiles, energy, medicine, health care, law, machine design, manufacturing, computer aided engineering, robotics, or even public service.
 It also provides the depth and breadth required for successful advancement into graduate studies.